Sublimation sandwich method

 The sublimation sandwich method (also called the sublimation sandwich process and the sublimation sandwich technique) is a kind of physical vapor deposition used for creating man-made crystals.
-Silicon carbide is the most common crystal grown this way, though others crystals may also be created with it (notably gallium nitride).
+Silicon carbide is the most common crystal grown this way, though other crystals may also be created with it (notably gallium nitride).

-In this method, the environment around a single crystal or a polycrystalline plate is filled with vapor heated to between 1600°C and 2100°C-- changes to this environment can affect the gas phase stoichiometry.
-The source-to-crystal distance is kept between 0.02-0.03mm (very low).
+In this method, the environment around a single crystal or a polycrystalline plate is filled with vapor heated to between 1600°C and 2100°C. Changes to this environment can affect the gas phase stoichiometry.
+The source-to-crystal distance is kept very low, between 0.02mm to 0.03mm.
 Parameters that can affect crystal growth include source-to-substrate distance, temperature gradient, and the presence of tantalum for gathering excess carbon.
 High growth rates are the result of small source-to-seed distances combined with a large heat flux onto a small amount of source material with no more than a moderate temperature difference between the substrate and the source (0.5-10°C).
 The growth of large boules, however, remains quite difficult using this method, and it is better suited to the creation of epitaxial films with uniform polytype structures.
-Ultimately, samples with a thickness of up to 500µm can be produced using this method.
+Ultimately, samples with a thickness of up to 500 μm can be produced using this method.